 All employees of the Academy Trust are subject to the Trust's policies.

-Lynda Hood has an overview of e-Safety.
+Lynda Hood has an overview of online safety.

-Our e-Safety and ICT Acceptable Use Policy is based on national educational trust guidelines.
+Our Online Safety Policy is based on national educational trust guidelines.
 It has been agreed by the Leadership Team and approved by the Local Governing Body.

 Schedule for Development/Monitoring/Review